jjangsangy/TemperatureChart/docs/memory-bank/progress.md

     - `src/app/page.tsx`: Added `unit` state with `localStorage` integration, a UI toggle button, and updated `handleFetchWeather` to pass the selected unit.
     - `src/components/temperature-chart.tsx`: Updated to accept `unit` prop and dynamically update chart labels and tooltips.
 Removed redundant client-side F/C conversion as the API now provides the correct unit.
     - **UI Refinement**: Modified the temperature unit toggle button in `src/app/page.tsx` to be smaller, use "°C" / "°F" symbols, and be positioned next to the theme toggle.
+- **Day/Night Chart Visualization**: Implemented visual distinction for day and night in the temperature chart.
+    - `src/lib/weather.ts`: Updated `getWeatherDataByZip` to fetch `daily=sunrise,sunset` data.
+    - `src/components/temperature-chart.tsx`: Modified to use `sunrise` and `sunset` props to determine day/night and adjust bar `fill` color accordingly (dim for night, bright for day, accent for current hour).
+    - `src/app/page.tsx`: Updated to pass `sunrise` and `sunset` data from the API response to the `TemperatureChart` component.

 ## 4. Known Issues